Clayton Windmills: Jill

 The working life of the mills ended in 1906 and in 1908 Jill was damaged in a storm.
 She lost her fantail and sails over the years until in 1953 restoration was carried out by E Hole and Son, the Burgess Hill millwrights, funded by Cuckfield Rural District Council.
-In 1978, restoration of Jill to working order was commenced.
+In 1978 restoration of Jill to working order was commenced.
 Jill ground flour again in 1986.
-During the Great Storm of 1987, the mill's sails were set in motion with the brake on, setting fire to the mill.
-Some members of the Windmill Society were able to get to the mill and save her.
+During the Great Storm of 1987, Jill's brakes had been applied prior to the storm's arrival, but the extreme winds were able to turn the sails, overcoming the brakes and generating friction which set the mill on fire.
+Some members of the Windmill Society were able to get to the mill and save her by carrying water up the hill to put the fire out.

 Today, Jill is in working order and open to the public most Sundays between May and September.
 She produces stoneground wholemeal flour on an occasional basis.
 The vast majority of her flour is sold to visitors.
 It is ground from organic wheat, grown locally in Sussex.
 On the occasions when the wind is blowing and Jill is in operation, a guide is available to explain the process of milling.
-Jill Windmill is owned by Mid Sussex District Council.
+Jill is owned by Mid Sussex District.

-Jill description
+Description

 Jill is a post mill with a two-storey roundhouse.
-She has four Patent Sails and is winded by a five blade fantail mounted on the tailpole.
+She has four patent sails and is winded by a five blade fantail mounted on the tailpole.
 The windshaft is wooden, with a cast iron poll end dated 1831.
-Jill has two pairs of millstones, arranged Head and Tail.
-The compass arm Tail Wheel shows evidence of having been used as a Brake Wheel at some time.
-The main Post of Jill is made from four separate pieces of timber, a feature seen in some Sussex post mills and only found in this and Argos Hill Mill today.
+Jill has two pairs of millstones, arranged head and tail.
+The compass arm tail wheel shows evidence of having been used as a brake wheel at some time.
+The main post of Jill is made from four separate pieces of timber, a feature seen in some Sussex post mills and only found in this and Argos Hill Mill today.